 The best: The Revolution FLEX strollers are slim, sturdy, safe, and can be used both as jogging strollers and as all-terrain strollers.
 Plus, the fabric is water-repellent.

 Is it for you?
-If you need a double stroller, or you’re looking for a model that can hold car seats and work as both a jogging stroller and an all-terrain stroller, BOB’s Revolution FLEX is the stroller for you.Click here to see today's price of the BOB Revolution FLEX on Amazon
+If you need a double stroller, or you’re looking for a model that can hold car seats and work as both a jogging stroller and an all-terrain stroller, BOB’s Revolution FLEX is the stroller for you.Click here to see today's price for the BOB Revolution FLEX on Amazon

 #2.
 Chicco Activ3 stroller (best for older babies & toddlers)